frifox/gw2dps/README.md

 GW2DPS
 ======

 Rewrite from scratch with accuracy, performance, and stability in mind.
 Still a work in progress, should be done in a week or two.
+In the meantime expect a hit few bugs here and there.

 Hotkeys
 =======